Lisa Dillon: Radio

-Patricia Fearing in "Thunderball" on 10/12/2016.
+Patricia Fearing in "Thunderball" on 10 December 2016.

 Awards

-In 2003 she was nominated for the Evening Standard Award for Outstanding Newcomer of the Year for the performance she gave in a production of Ibsen's The Master Builder.
-She won that year's Ian Charleson Award, in part, for that performance.
+In 2003, Dillon was nominated for one, and won two, awards.
+She was nominated for the Evening Standard Award for Outstanding Newcomer of the Year for the performance she gave in a production of Ibsen's The Master Builder.
+She won First Prize in the Ian Charleson Awards, also for that performance, and won the Critics' Circle Award for Most Promising Newcomer (known as the 'Jack Tinker Award') for that performance as well as for her performance in Iphigenia.